 Wixie’s canvas has a simple design, with digital creation tools that are easy to use.
-Projects can consist of one or more pages with text, drawings, images, and voice recordings.
-There's no need to search for copyright-friendly images, because they are built in.
+Projects can consist of one or more pages with text, drawings, images, voice recordings, and video.
+There's no need to search for copyright-friendly images because they are built in.

 We know you’re not just choosing Wixie because of the tools, it’s what you and your students can do with those tools!